Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: Exact Renormalization Group

 The ERG uses functional integro-differential equations to describe the dependence of a theory on the variation of the characteristic energy scale.
 These equations can be used to describe non-perturbative phenomena.
 A widely used form of the ERG is the Wetterich equation \cite{WETTERICH199390}, which describes the scale dependence of the effective average action:

 where the dot is an abbreviation for the operation $k\partial_k$.
 The functional $\Gamma_k$ is the Legendre transform of the generating functional of the connected Green functions plus a scale-dependent mass term, called the regulator function $R_k$, and $\Gamma^{(2)}_k$ is the inverse propagator containing the physical mass.
 All the different formulations of the ERG equations require some sort of regularization.
 The regulator vanishes in the low energy limit of the theory.
 The super-trace contracts all momenta and group indices, therefore this equation can be viewed as a one-loop expression with an operator insertion ($\dot{R}_k$) and no external legs.
-The functional $\Gamma_k$ possesses the symmetries of the original Lagrangian.
+The functional $\Gamma_k$ possesses the linear symmetries of the original Lagrangian if the regulator also does.
 In order to solve Eq.~(\ref{eq:wetterich}), one has to make an ansatz for $\Gamma_k$ comprised of a finite number of functions, consistent with the symmetries of the original theory, and specify the regulator function.

 A widely used approach in terms of the ansatz is the derivative expansion.
 In this method, the leading-order (or local potential approximation, LPA) only has a scale-dependent potential and a canonical kinetic term.
 An important feature of the exact renormalization group is that even the irrelevant couplings acquire non-trivial scale dependence during the RG-flow.
 This observation leads one to believe that the LPA prediction can be improved by including couplings, corresponding to scale dependent functions, which multiply all operators but the unit operator.
 Consequently, the next-to-leading order (NLO) introduces scale dependent functions multiplying every independent operator with two derivatives.
 Similarly, at the NNLO operators with four derivatives appear.
-This expansion decreases the truncation on the functional space of $\Gamma_k$ order by order.
+This expansion makes the functional space of $\Gamma_k$ less and less truncated order by order and at the same time increases the number of terms in the truncated ansatz.
 One expects, that including higher orders in the derivative expansion improves the quality of the physical predictions.
-In fact, the convergence of this method has been demonstrated in Ref.~\cite{PhysRevLett.123.240604} up to N${}^3$LO.
+In fact, the convergence of this method has been demonstrated in Ref.~\cite{PhysRevLett.123.240604} up to N${}^3$LO for the $Z_2$ universality class.

 The dependence on the regulator is expected to vanish in the low-energy limit, $k\to 0$.
 As we study the critical theory, which is scale independent, we expect our physical predictions to be independent of the specific form of the regulator $R_k$.
 This is strictly true only if we do not truncate the functional space.
 The dependence of the physical predictions and the magnitude of this spurious dependence on the regulator is somewhat similar to the renormalization scale dependence in the perturbative quantum field theory.